Azure/RGCOPY/rgcopy-docu.md

 ### Azure Monitor for SAP
 RGCOPY can copy *up to one* AMS instance and multiple AMS providers.
 For installing the SapHana provider, SAP HANA must already be running.
 However, this is not guarantied during the ARM deployment.
 Therefore, RGCOPY creates a separate ARM template just for the AMS instance and providers.
 This ARM template will be deployed in the target RG after SAP HANA has been started.
 Therefore, RGCOPY is using the script `scriptStartSapPath` as described above.

->**Azure Monitor for SAP (AMS) is currently in public review with version v1.
+>:warning: **Warning:** **Azure Monitor for SAP (AMS) is currently in public review with version v1.
 Version v2 will probably be in public review in 2022.
 RGCOPY only supports version v1.
 Once version v2 is available, RGCOPY might remove its support for AMS completely.**

 The following RGCOPY parameters exist for AMS: parameter|[DataType]: usage